amirouche/hyper.dev/blog/diy-graph-database-in-python.md

-# 2017/03/01 - Do It Yourself: a Graph Database in Python
+# 2016/01/01 - Do It Yourself: a graph database in Python

 You maybe already know that I am crazy about graph databases.
 I am trying to build a graph database in Python.
 Which graphdb?
 Well this